SAP-samples/teched2022-DA261/exercises/business_app_studio/ex2/README.md

     >
     >![](images/getting-started.png)

-    It may take a moment or two for the contents of the Guided Develpment wizard to appear.
+    It may take a moment or two for the contents of the Guided Development wizard to appear.
 If it does not appear, try reloading the page.

 2. Select **Get Started with SAP HANA Cloud**.